sctg-development/sctgdesk-api-server/README.md

 The server is designed to be fully documented using OpenAPI.
 The documentation is generated using `rocket_okapi`.
 The server serves the Rapidoc module at `/api/doc`, which allows visualizing and testing the various API routes.
 Obviously without any test possible a Rapidoc server is deployed at [https://sctg-development.github.io/sctgdesk-api-server/](https://sctg-development.github.io/sctgdesk-api-server/)

+## Web console

+A web console is available at `/ui` it is a work in progress and is not yet ready for production use.
+It is a stub for the future sctgdesk-api-server web console.
+The choosen framework is Vue.js.
+The API is automatically generated from the OpenAPI with Swagger codegen for Axios Typescript.
+Note the codegen is not yet ready for production use and a few modifications.
+For example User.accessToken is not correctly generated from data.access_token .
+The problem might come from Rocket-Okapi or from Swagger-CodeGen.
+It can be fixed by modifying the generated code.

 ## Integration with Rustdesk-Server

 The server is designed to be integrated with the Rustdesk-server you can easily integrate it by modifying the main.rs: